 If the Court has closed for business, Emergency Orders of Protection are granted by a judge in writing verbally, or telephonically to protect a person who is in imminent danger of domestic violence.
 Emergency Orders of Protection are available from local law enforcement agencies.
 If you are not in immediate danger, you can locate your local law enforcement agency's non-emergency telephone number by calling information at 411.
 There is a fee charged by your telephone carrier to call 411.
 If you are in immediate danger, call 911.

 The law enforcement agency will dispatch an officer to review your situation.
 If appropriate, the officer will contact the court after hours to request the Court grant an Emergency Order of Protection.
-If the order is granted, it will be a temporary order that expires at the close of the next day of judicial business following the day of issue or seventy-two hours after issuance, whichever is longer, unless otherwise continued by the court.
-You will need to go to a Protective Order Center to complete and file a Petition for a permanent Order of Protection, if you would like the order to continue.
+If the order is granted, it will be a temporary order that expires seven (7) calendar days after issuance.
+You will need to go to a Law Library Resource Center location to complete and file a Petition for a longer Order of Protection, if you would like the order to continue.

 You may apply for and receive an Order of Protection if you meet the following requirements: